Hey. I’m John.

 Ok you made it.
 Congratulations.
 Enough about John the professional.
 Let’s hear about John the person.

 Growing up in northern Vermont shaped my interests.
-Without cities (the biggest city in the state is less than 50,000 people) and without phones (my parents banned phones until high school), we actually had to go outside to play.
-My two siblings and I would entertain ourselves by mountain biking, cliff jumping, hiking, snowboarding, and sports.
+Without cities (the biggest city in the state has less than 50,000 people) and without phones (my parents banned phones until high school), we actually had to go outside to play.
+My two siblings and I would entertain ourselves by mountain biking, cliff jumping, hiking, snowboarding, and playing sports.
 These are the same things I love to do today.

 As soon as I started making money I began to travel.
 Inspired by lifelong friend David Rosales, I wanted to take advantage of working remotely (David has been nomadic for years and writes frequently about his travels).
 My journey first led me to San Diego in 2021 for a summer surfing while I worked a virtual internship.
 The following summer found me hiking in Austria and Italy while taking a break from studying for the OSCP.
 Currently I am nomadic, picking one place and living there for several months before moving somewhere else.
-My long-term (>3 months) stays so far have included Burlington, Austin, San Diego, and Salt Lake City.
+My long-term (>3 months) stays so far have included Burlington, Austin, San Diego, Salt Lake City, Austria, and Oahu.

 Want to hear more?
 Subscribe to the official John IV newsletter to receive live, monthly updates of my interests and passions.